Zoran-Jankov/SION/README.md

 ## Description

-SION, short for Software Installation Over Network, is an installation manager for auto installing software with installer executables on a network location.
+SION, short for Software Installer Over Network, is an installation manager for auto installing software with installer executables on a network location.
 Ideal for system administrators in medium and large networks.

 ![Application Window](https://github.com/Zoran-Jankov/SION/blob/main/src/main/resources/Pictures/Application%20Window.png)